v-poghosyan/v-poghosyan.github.io/README.md

-# v-poghosyan.github.io
+# [⛔ DEPRECATED] v-poghosyan.github.io
-Jekyll blog with MathJax support &amp; Portfolio
+A custom themed Jekyll blog and portfolio with MathJax support.